SystemsApproach/security/key-distro.rst

 certificate when it is issued.
 Thus, we can limit the length of time that a revoked certificate needs to stay on a CRL.
 As soon as its original expiration date is passed, it can be removed from the CRL.

+In practice, certificate revocation has proven to be challenging.
+CRLs can become very long, so retrieving them becomes costly.
+The time to retrieve a CRL may fall in the critical path for opening a connection to a web site, increasing the time to load a page substantially.
+A determined attacker who has compromised a private key is motivated to disrupt the distribution of the CRL to prolong the amount of time they can use the compromised key.
+A number of proposals have been made to improve the effectiveness of certificate revocation, such as using bit vectors or other compact representations of the CRL to reduce its size, and the development of the Online Certification Status Protocol (OCSP) to enable real-time checks on a certificate's status.
+At the time of writing, there are some best practices for handling certificate revocation but no comprehensive solution.

 4.2 Distribution of Secret Keys
 ------------------------------------